 For children living in transitional housing ages 4-15 years old

-CMA provides teaching artists with a social justice practice to lead arts education programs to children living in transitional housing.
+CMA provides Teaching Artists with a social justice practice the opportunity to lead arts education programs with children living in transitional housing.

 RESTART provides a structured creative outlet for children experiencing homelessness who have few after-school and educationally rich resources available to them.
 The program also provide caregivers with respite to attend to support services, job search and housing needs.
 Participating children enjoy a space that is nonjudgmental, stable and flexible for creative problem-solving.
 Students take ownership of their expressive process as they navigate the social-emotional challenges of being in transition.
 As one child stated: “Shelters are for people who need to start over and there is nothing wrong with starting over.”

 CMA provides weekly after school art education classes to facilities at partner organizations.
 Teaching Artists provide art materials and prepare fine arts curriculum featuring visual artists with a comment on social justice and social skills support for children ages 3-15.
 Students explore techniques in painting, drawing, printmaking, sculpture, and other mediums.
 CMA provides busing for a field trip to the museum’s Media Lab program.
 Each program culminates with an exhibition of the participating children’s artwork and a reception for their families and friends.